egrosdou01/personal-blog/blog/2024-08-10-sveltos-dynamic-templating/sveltos_dynamic_templating.md

 1. sveltosctl installed

 :::note
-If you are not aware how to install Sveltos on a Kubernetes cluster, follow the instruction mentioned [here](https://projectsveltos.github.io/sveltos/getting_started/install/install/).
+If you are not aware of how to install Sveltos on a Kubernetes cluster, follow the instructions mentioned [here](https://projectsveltos.github.io/sveltos/getting_started/install/install/).
 :::

 ## Step 1: Register Clusters with Sveltos

-Once we have our Civo clusters ready, it is time to proceed with the Sveltos cluster registration.
+For this demonstration I have used [Civo Kubernetes](https://www.civo.com/kubernetes) clusters.
+Once the Kubernetes clusters are ready, it is time to proceed with the Sveltos cluster registration.
 To do that, we will utilise `sveltosctl` and generate a new kubeconfig file.

 ```bash
 $ sveltosctl register cluster --namespace=<namespace> --cluster=<cluster name> \